 - If the Tasks grid is pre-populated with tasks from the template you are adding, they won’t be re-added as seen below.
 Select Yes to continue

 Note: When populated to the itinerary, the Tasks are assigned the default assignees set in the Setup area.
 Tasks can however be assigned to different users once added to the itinerary.

 - To assign a task to a different user, select the user from the Assigned To field.

 - Mark off the task by clicking the check-box in the left-most column.

 Note: A user can view all the tasks on the itinerary.
 A user can mark off their tasks after logging in.
 For instance, the second task in the screenshot below, 01 Follow Up Quote, is assigned to the user admin.
 Once admin logs into Tourwriter and opens the itinerary, they can view all the tasks on the itinerary.
 However, the only tasks the admin can mark off are the tasks assigned to themselves and the tasks that are unassigned, i.e. the ones shown as assigned to (none).

+The Task Outstanding Report is a General report that displays the pending tasks in all your itineraries.
+To see a glimpse of what the report looks like, refer to the Tasks Outstanding Report section in the Suites of Reports article.
 We have updated the Tasks outstanding report to reflect the above changes.
 The new report continues to sort by Task Owner.
-Task Owner now means Task owner instead of Itinerary owner.
+Task Owner now refers to Task owner instead of Itinerary owner.
 If a Task is unassigned, then by default the Itinerary Owner is considered the Task Owner.

 Download the new Report here.